JChenJChen/practice/codeSignal/codeSignal_bash_shell_scripting.md

 #### Summary

-- Perform text substitution using sed 's/pattern/replacement/'
+- `sed 's/...'`: Perform text substitution using sed 's/pattern/replacement/'
-- Use -i to make in-place changes directly in the file
+- Use `-i` to make in-place changes directly in the file -- without it, the changes **only print to stdout** and **don't update file**
 - Add the g flag to perform global substitution
 - Use sed 'pattern/d' to delete specific lines from a file with
 - Use sed 'pattern/a\new_line' to insert lines after a specific pattern